The Bengali Night: Production and controversy

+Release and Reception

+The film was only shown once in India at a film festival in 1989 to mixed reviews and was never released in theaters in the U.S. Kamani also notes:

 Devi was bitter about the whole affair.
 She wrote in 1988: "Christinel [Eliade's widow] has hurt me very badly.
 She gave permission to a French Co. to film La Nuit Bengali.
-They came to Calcutta for shooting and gave huge publicity pointing at me as the heroine."
+They came to Calcutta for shooting and gave huge publicity, pointing at me as the heroine."
 It was a close enough breach of Eliade's promise that his book would not come out in English during her lifetime.
 But it is not known whether Mrs. Eliade was following her husband's wishes or her own.

 Bengal Nights by Mircea Eliade and It Does Not Die by Maitreyi Devi were released in 1994 by the University of Chicago Press as companion volumes depicting two sides of a romance.